AD-SDL/tekmatic_incubator_module/README.md

 This will print "Inheco incubator device connected and initialized" if the interface is able to connect correctly to the device.

-You can also use this python interface in other programs.
-The link below shows an example python program which uses the inheco interface to demonstrate all functions available in the interface.
+You can also use this Python interface in other programs.
+The link below shows an example Python program which uses the Inheco interface to demonstrate all functions available in the interface.

 [Example interface usage](https://github.com/AD-SDL/inheco_incubator_module/blob/main/examples/interface_usage_example.py)